 The Greenland photograph collection was donated to the WDC for Glaciology in the mid 1980s by Captain Ron Kollmeyer of the U.S. Coast Guard (USCG).
 Captain Kollmeyer was the lead for the Greenland Glacier Survey.
 More than 1,200 color slides have been digitized and are available.
 The photographs of western Greenland glaciers were taken between 1969 and 1980 from ground observation stations and from USCG helicopters at an altitude of between 100 and 1,000 feet.

-Unfortunately, NSIDC does not have resources for storing all analog glacier photographs under archival quality conditions.
+The WDC for Glaciology program was retired in the mid 2000's and is now supported by the NOAA@NSIDC program.
+Unfortunately, NOAA@NSIDC does not have resources for storing all analog glacier photographs under archival quality conditions.
 As a consequence, some are in danger of deterioration.
 This gives urgency to our digitization work in partnership with NOAA CDMP.
 Allowing researchers to access high-quality digital reproductions of these fragile and rare photographs limits the need to use the original archival image and aids in the preservation of the originals.

 In partnership with NOAA NGDC and HOV Services, Ltd., a CDMP corporate partner, NSIDC is digitizing selected analog photographs for online distribution.
 The goals of the CDMP Glacier Photograph Digitization Project are the following: